-NOTE: If the student's performance is below grade level, the IEP team considers supplementary aids, services, program modifications, and supports and/or targets this area through one or more goals designed to narrow the gap between the student's performance and grade-level expectations and standards.
-The student receives instruction in grade level content.
+The student's instructional performance may not be on grade level.
+If not, this may be an indicator that the student's IEP team needs to consider supplementary aids, services, program modifications, and supports and/or to target this area through one or more goals designed to narrow the gap between the student's performance and grade-level expectations and standards.
+Although a student's performance may not be at grade-level, the student is to receive instruction in grade level content.